 The Real Witnesses of Spring

 Last weekend, I made the 30 minutes walk effort to reach Park Mont-Royal, or more precisely, Belvedere Outremont which is located on the other side of the Mont Royal Cemetery.
-The purpose of the hike was to discover a particular flower which is the best witness of spring arrival around Montreal best.
+The purpose of the hike was to look for a particular flower which is the best early witness of spring arrival around Montreal.

 The name of the flower is Coltsfoot (Tussilago Farfara), a low growing plant which flowers before developing leaves and which serves as the first source of nectar for many insects, particularly bees.
 With the insects, their predators like birds will be around soon.